-As an emerging artist, my work in oils is reflective of architecture, flora, landscape and street scenes that I’ve photographed in my travels, especially during a recent trip to Ireland.
+As a self-taught emerging artist, my work in oils is reflective of architecture, flora, landscape and street scenes that I’ve photographed in my travels, especially during a trip to Ireland.
 Drawing inspiration and direction from my photographs, I trained myself to “see what I’m looking at.”
 By breaking down an image into shadows, light, movement, and color, I discovered the ability to breathe life into something of one dimension.
 I especially enjoy isolating an up-close perspective on flowers, whose patterns and complexities continue to amaze and delight – nature’s formula for the creation of something unique, imperfect and random.

 With no formal training, other than an extensive undergraduate art history education at Hofstra University, I began painting in late 2017 upon receiving a gift of an easel and art supplies from my father, who paints as well.
 He knew I had it in me and now it was my turn to create.